dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage.md

 This feature requires ASP.NET Core 2.x targeting .NET Core 2.x.

 [Microsoft.AspNetCore.All](https://www.nuget.org/packages/Microsoft.AspNetCore.All) is a metapackage that refers to a shared framework.
 A *shared framework* is a set of assemblies (*.dll* files) that are not in the app's folders.
-The shared framework is installed on the machine, not downloaded from NuGet like other packages.
+The shared framework must be installed on the machine to run the app.
 For more information, see [The shared framework](https://natemcmaster.com/blog/2018/08/29/netcore-primitives-2/).

 The shared framework that `Microsoft.AspNetCore.All` refers to includes: